samtes/software-development-curriculum/rails/routing.markdown

 | PATCH/PUT | /photos/:id      | photos#update     | update a specific photo                      |
 | DELETE    | /photos/:id      | photos#destroy    | delete a specific photo                      |

-And whenever we want to see the routs that are created created, we can run the <rake routes> command in the command line in the project directory and we can see all the routes.
+And whenever we want to see the routs that are created created, we can run the 'rake routes' command in the command line in the project directory and we can see all the routes.

 Resources:
 ----------
 General concept of routers: http://en.wikipedia.org/wiki/Router_(computing)

 Detailed explanation about Rails Routers can be found in the rails documantation: http://guides.rubyonrails.org/routing.html

+CRUD verbs and actions for rails: http://guides.rubyonrails.org/routing.html#crud-verbs-and-actions

 Further Reading:
 ----------------